 In this article, the personal injury lawyers at the Shouse Law Office explain:

-- 1. Types of swimming pool injuries
+- 1. What are common types of swimming pool injuries?

-1. Types of swimming pool injuries
+1. What are common types of swimming pool injuries?

 There are a lot of ways for people to get hurt in a swimming pool.
 Some of these injuries are minor: